 The third and penultimate day of the St Leger Festival brings one of the most prestigious contests of the meeting, the Doncaster Cup.
+However, in 2022 this was rescheduled to run on an additional raceday on the Sunday.

 First run back in 1766, the Doncaster Cup actually predates the St Leger by ten years.
 This makes it the oldest horse race in the world that has continually run under rules.